QilongZhang/srswiki/v2_EN_FFMPEG.md

 * stream.transcode.srs.com
 * vn.transcode.srs.com

-## Transcode on ARM cpu
+## Transcoding on ARM CPUs

-SRS can fork the FFMEPG on ARM, see: [Raspberry pi Transcode](v1_EN_ARMTranscode)
+SRS can fork FFMEPG on ARM, see: [Raspberry pi Transcode](v1_EN_ARMTranscode)

-Note: To use your own tool, you can disable the ffmpeg by `--without-ffmpeg`, but must open the transcode `--with-transcode`, see: [Build](v2_EN_Build)
+Note: To use your own tool, you can disable ffmpeg by `--without-ffmpeg`, but you must open a transcoder by using `--with-transcode`, see: [Build](v2_EN_Build)

-## FFMPEG Transcode the Stream by Flash encoder
+## FFMPEG Transcoding Streams by Flash Encoder

-The flash web page can encode and publish RTMP stream to server, and the audio codec must be speex, nellymoser or pcma/pcmu.
+Flash web pages can encode and publish RTMP streams to the server, and the audio codec must be speex, nellymoser or pcma/pcmu.

-The flash will disable audio when no audio when publish, so FFMPEG may cannot discovery the audio in stream and disable the audio.
+Flash will disable audio when no audio is published, so FFMPEG may cannot discover the audio in the stream and will disable the audio.

 ## FFMPEG